Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Bobby Witt Jr. vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Bobby Witt Jr. (.282 batting average in his past 10 games, with a double, two triples, a home run, four walks and five RBI) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+After batting .282 with a double, two triples, a home run, four walks and five RBI in his past 10 games, Bobby Witt Jr. and the Kansas City Royals take on the Detroit Tigers (who will hand the ball to Tarik Skubal) at 1:10 PM ET on Thursday.

-In his last game, he strung together two hits (going 2-for-3 with a triple) against the Tigers.
+In his last appearance, he had two hits (going 2-for-3 with a triple) against the Tigers.

 Sportsbook Promo Codes